semrush/intergalactic/website/docs/components/product-head/product-head-code.md

 fileSource: product-head
 ---

-@## Extended example of the header with tabs
+@## Example of the header with tabs

-> 💡 [TabLine](/components/tab-line/) is not part of the header, it is part of the page content.
+> [TabLine](/components/tab-line/) is not part of the ProductHead, it is part of the page content.

 @example basic